skarlekar/rambolite/README.md

 TCP: 80, 8888, 8080, 22 & 443 from everywhere
 All traffic from within your security group to allow the nodes and the controller to communicate Enable public IP for all instances.
 Enable all traffic from your laptop.
-You can use http://whatsmyip.com to find your laptop's
+You can use http://whatsmyip.com to find your local router's gateway IP address.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0NzYyMzA5LDQzMzM3MDU2LDE3MTc3NT
-QxNTYsLTkxNDAzMTY2MiwtMjgyMTk4ODAsLTU3MjYyNDYxOV19
+eyJoaXN0b3J5IjpbLTEzMjc0NDE2MjAsNDMzMzcwNTYsMTcxNz
+c1NDE1NiwtOTE0MDMxNjYyLC0yODIxOTg4MCwtNTcyNjI0NjE5
+XX0=
 -->